 Why Are They So Vivid When Wet?

-Dry, the pebbles are attractive but somewhat muted.
-Wet — either in the shallows or freshly pulled from the lake — they become intensely saturated.
+Dry, the Rainbow Stones are attractive but somewhat muted.
+Wet — either in the shallows or freshly rinsed by a wave — they become intensely saturated.
 This happens because water fills in the microscopic surface texture of the rock, reducing scattering of light and allowing the mineral color to show through more purely.
 It's the same reason any smooth stone looks more vivid when wet.

 Where to See Them Best